-Tooth decay (often referred to as cavities) is the single most common chronic childhood disease.
-In fact, it's five times more common than asthma and seven times more common than hay fever.1 Also, many adults have untreated cavities (e.g., 27% of those 20-39 years, 21% of those 40-59 years, and 19% of those 60 years and older).2
+Tooth decay (often referred to as cavities) is the most common chronic disease of children and adolescents.1 In fact, it's four times more common than asthma in adolescent-age children.1 Also, many adults have tooth decay (e.g., with 9 out of 10 over the age of 20 having some degree of tooth-root decay).1

 This risk assessment tool is designed to help you and your dentist identify factors that might increase your risk for cavities.
 Take the quiz by clicking on the link below and share the results with your dentist at your next dental check-up.